divelab/DIG/docs/source/contribution/instruction.rst

 Contributing to DIG
 =========

 Thank you very much for your interest in contributing to DIG: Dive into Graphs!
+Any forms of contributions are welcomed, including but not limited to the following.

+* Reporting issues
+* Fixing bugs
+* Adding algorithms
+* Adding datasets
+* Adding metrics
+* Adding utilities
+* Improving documentations

 .. contents::
     :local: